ZhaotongL/cisMRcML/README.md

 ## Usage

-The [vignette](http://rpubs.com/ZhaotongL/cisMRcML_vignette) will provide a good start point for cis Mendelian randomization analysis using cisMRcML package.
+The [vignette](http://rpubs.com/ZhaotongL/cisMRcML_vignette) will provide a good starting point for cis Mendelian randomization analysis using cisMRcML package.

 The software has been tested on MacOS 14.3 and R version 3.6.3.